pulsate-dev/pulsate/CONTRIBUTING.md

 The basic naming conventions follow the [TypeScript Coding guidelines](https://github.com/microsoft/TypeScript/wiki/Coding-guidelines).

+Acronyms and contractions of compound words are counted as one word.
+For example, for `UUUID`, use `Uuid`.
+For `HTTPS`, use `Https`.

+In cases where the word is a single character, such as `X_CONTENT`, the `_` is omitted and `XCONTENT` is used.

+Also, in situations where `camelCase` should be used, it is counted as a single word.
+For example, the name of a variable representing an account ID is `accountId`.

 - The variable and function name is `camelCase`.
 - The class name is `PascalCase`.
   - The class member and method name is `camelCase`.